The Ultimate Guide to Heart Rate Variability (HRV): Part 4

 What did my data show at this point?
 I am barely training (I am doing some cross-training cycling, not shown here), and yet my HRV keeps going down:

-Of course, HRV reduces: mentally I am in the wrong place, I drink a glass of wine too many, eat less healthy, I am less motivated to work.
+Of course, HRV reduces: mentally I am in the wrong place, motivation and lifestyle choices are far from optimal.
 HRV shows objectively how poorly I am dealing with the current situation.

 It makes no sense to look at your HRV data decontextualized.
 HRV represents your response to training and lifestyle stressors, and you need to look at how things are changing with respect to those stressors, as shown in HRV4Training Pro for example.